genidma/teatime-accessibility/README.md

    - This provides a direct shortcut icon on your desktop

 4. **Application Files**:
-   - All application files remain in your project directory
+   - All application files remain in your project directory (wherever you cloned the repository)
    - This includes the main Python script, assets, and configuration files

 5. **User Data**: